billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ## That's it!
 You're done!

 Wow, that was a lot!
 I'm glad you made it all the way through.
 I hope you're proud of what you did here.

 This is our new journey down self-hosting PaaS.

-The days of paying for a droplet and managed db are over for me.
+The days of paying for a droplet and managed DB are over for me.

 You've learned how to create a remote server with Hetzner, SSH into it, and install Coolify.
 Then you managed to link your domain to Coolify and deploy your website!

-I think it's so cool that we now have our server to deploy any application we want.
-Eventually, I will create another tutorial when I start deploying my demo apps, so people can use it.
-So stay tuned for that.

 If you have any questions, feel free to email me or contact me through my social media links.